Skip to main content

 Finally, there are many possible things of value that are not recorded on the balance sheet.
 Internally generated assets and the firm’s human capital are two common examples.
 Internally generated assets can be anything from a website, a process, to an idea.

-This page titled 5.3: The Balance Sheet is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.3: The Balance Sheet is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.